lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - You can create the team data table parameters used by the simulation user interface.

-4. Review your individual patient data and identify team trends:
+#### 4. Review your individual patient data and identify team trends

 - Health Factors \(HF\)